With its red color strawberries are attractive and delicious, but it might be worrying if strawberry leaves turn red.

 Inspecting your plant leaves is a major step to determine the fungal infection like leaf scorch.

-If you notice, purple lesion on leaves along with red leaves, then most likely it is leaf scorch disease.
+If you notice, purple lesions on leaves along with red leaves, then most likely it is leaf scorch disease.

 If ignored, it can spread to fruit and eventually kill the plant.

-Depending on the variety of plant, you might notice different signs of leaf scorch.
+Depending on the variety of plants, you might notice different signs of leaf scorch.

-This fungal disease spread rapidly in wet or moist environment.
+This fungal disease spread rapidly in wet or moist environments.
 Avoid overwatering your strawberry plant.

-Cut the affected part of the plant and use fungicide to resist fungal spread.
+Cut the affected part of the plant and use a fungicide to resist fungal spread.

 Avoid using such affected plant leaves in your compost bin.